 Be on the lookout for and take action against slugs, snails, and whitefly, all of which may bother red salvia plants.
 In fact, when shopping for plants at the garden center, carefully inspect the undersides of the leaves for whitefly right then and there, to avoid bringing any home with you.
 Whiteflies are notorious greenhouse pests, and, occasionally, they will make the trip from greenhouse to garden center, undiscovered.

 Most gardeners will fertilize the plants with the same balanced fertilizer that they use to fertilize their other annuals, often applying it with a hose-end sprayer while watering.
 Buy a hose-end sprayer from Amazon.com.

 Uses for Red Salvia in Landscaping

-Red Salvia Flowers, Salvia Officinalis, and Other Plants in the Genus
+Red Salvia Flowers, Culinary Sage, and Other Plants in the Genus

-You will remember that I said that "scarlet sage" is one of the common names for this plant, so let me warn beginners not to confuse the red salvia flowers that we have been discussing with Salvia officinalis.
+Although "scarlet sage" is one of the common names for this plant, do not confuse the red salvia flowers that we have been discussing with Salvia officinalis.
 The latter is the culinary herb better known as "sage" and was also used medicinally going back to the Greeks and Romans (hence the genus name, which comes from the Latin for "save").
 A more colorful version of this plant is the Tricolor sage.